-Many newbie forefoot runners land big-toe-first which is a costly mechanical mistake directly linked to bony fractures in the foot as well as ankle sprains in running!
-To avoid this injurious scenario, making initial ground-contact under the 5th toe in forefoot running is a safer landing strategy proven to ease strain off the foot/ankle complex.
+The part of your foot you DON’T want to land on first when running is under the big toe!
+Landing big toe-first when running was found to be a costly mechanical mistake directly linked to bony fractures in the foot as well as ankle sprains!
+To avoid this injurious scenario, making initial ground-contact under the 4th and 5th toes (lateral forefoot) when running was proven to be a safer landing strategy, even safer than landing heel-first (heel strike).
 Read more here on the mechanical relevance and advantages of initially touching-down under the 5th toe, not the big toe in forefoot running.

 BSc Neurobiology; MSc Biomechanics candidate, ultra minimalist runner & founder of RunForefoot.
 I was a heel striker, always injured.
 I was inspired by the great Tirunesh Dibaba to try forefoot running.
 Now, I'm injury free.
 This is why I launched Run Forefoot, to advocate the health & performance benefits of forefoot running and to raise awareness on the dangers of heel striking, because the world needs to know.